10.8 - Another Model Building Strategy10.8 - Another Model Building Strategy

 - Check the linearity condition using residual plots.

 - After time-ordering your data (if appropriate), assess the independence of the observations.
-Independence is best assessed by looking at a time-ordered plot of the residuals, but other time series techniques exist for assessing the assumption of independence (we'll discuss this further in Lesson 14).
+Independence is best assessed by looking at a time-ordered plot of the residuals, but other time series techniques exist for assessing the assumption of independence (this is discussed further in the optional content).
 Regardless, checking the assumptions of your model as well as the model’s overall adequacy is usually accomplished through residual diagnostic procedures.

 Assess multicollinearity, i.e., linear relationships amongst your predictor variables (we'll discuss this further in Lesson 12).
 Multicollinearity issues can provide incorrect estimates as well as other issues.
 If you proceed to omit variables or observations which may be causing multicollinearity, then return to Step 3.